-Career advising services are available to UNC Charlotte students throughout their time in school and to recent alumni (0-5 years after graduation).
-Appointments can be made by logging into your Hire-A-Niner account.
-You should set up your appointment with the career advisor who works with your college or meets your need.
+Career advising services are available to UNC Charlotte students throughout their time in school and to alumni.
+Students and recent alumni (0-5 years after graduation) can make an appointment by logging into their Hire-A-Niner account (hireaniner.uncc.edu).
+Once logged in, "Meet with a Career Advisor" is a quicklink on the right side of the homepage.

 What to expect:

 - Sessions are about you and what is important for you.
 The Career Team is available to help you with areas ranging from career exploration and decision making to action planning for internships, job searching, and graduate school.

 - Progress is made through active participation on your part.
 Come to the University Career Center ready to work and with your thoughts and ideas on your career goals!

 - You are the expert on YOU.
 The Career Team is the expert on the career planning process.
 Our center is built around a number of resources to help you shape your career while at UNC Charlotte.
 Our job is to help you plan effectively and to find the information necessary to make informed decisions about your career.